Gamecity Impulse: Why Video Games can save the World

 These days, no-one can deny the importance of video games.
 Every second person in Germany plays games, but developers should examine the social responsibility this entails.
 How do the games we make influence society?
 Why is diversity important?
 Is the title of this talk just clickbait or can games really save the world?
 And is there actual proof for such grandiose claims?
 (Spoiler: There is.)

-Rebekka Niederländer from the initiative “Keinen Pixel den Faschisten” answered those questions and more in her talk with the intriguing title “Why video games can save the world”.
-The talk is the first session in our new online event series Gamecity Impulse.
-In this series Gamecity Hamburg presents talks and discussions about the topics of Equality, Diversity and Inclusion.
+Beck Niederländer from the initiative “Keinen Pixel den Faschisten” answered those questions and more in the talk with the intriguing title “Why video games can save the world”.

 What is Gamecity Impulse?